 - They will support businesses by deferring Valued Added Tax (VAT) payments for 3 months.

 - Income Tax payments due in July 2020 under the Self-Assessment system may be deferred until January 2021.

 - Grants for businesses that pay little or no business rates

 - The government will provide additional Small Business Grant Scheme funding for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBRR), rural rate relief (RRR) and tapered relief.
 This will provide a one-off grant of £10,000 to eligible businesses to help meet their ongoing business costs.

 - Universal Credit

-- You can make a claim for Universal Credit while you wait for the grant, but any grant received will be treated as part of your self-employment income and may affect the amount of Universal Credit you get.
+- You can make a claim for Universal Credit but any grant received will be treated as part of your self-employment income and may affect the amount of Universal Credit you get.
 Any Universal Credit claims for earlier periods will not be affected.

 - Universal Credit standard allowance has been increased by £20 per week.
 This is a payment to help with your living costs and is paid monthly.
 You will be able to get it if you’re on a low income or out of work.

 - It is a means-tested benefit, and only those with low household incomes or savings less than £16,000 are eligible for help.
 For couples who live together entitlement is assessed against your joint earnings and other income.